|Configuring your split test options|

-Once your split test has been sent on its way, you can click on Reporting.
+Once your split test has been sent, you can click on Reporting.

-If you have used an ROI marker as your metric, your winning split test version will be similarly indicated in the reporting header, again expressed as a percentage.
+If you've used an ROI marker as your metric, your winning split test version will be similarly indicated in the reporting header, again expressed as a percentage.

 To filter on split test variations, click on Filter:, select Split test variation, choose either A, B, C, etc., from the dropdown and then click Apply filter.
 The report will indicate that it's refreshing before updating with the relevant statistics.

 You may also find the following articles useful: